-Who: We have retained Boosterthon for our celebratory 30th anniversary Lion’s Leap!
+Who: We have again retained Boosterthon to help facilitate Lion’s Leap!

-When: Race courses will run in the morning on September 20th.
+When: Race courses will run on Wednesday, October 2nd:

 Where: A red and blue course will be set up on the parish parking lot.
 All students in Preschool through 8th grade will run a maximum of 35 laps or 30-40 minutes around their course with Boosterthon staff & a DJ!

 Why: Boosterthon schools on average raise more money.
 They motivate classrooms to compete with each other using team names and flags.
-The program theme is Mind Spark Mystery Lab – encouraging kids to solve mysteries with STEAM skills.
-Students will use charcater traits that help strengthen themselves and the world: zest, teamwork, integrity, citizenship & growth mindset.
+The program theme is Mind Spark Wild West – encouraging kids to solve a even bigger mystery this year with STEAM skills as they travel BACK IN TIME to the Wild West.
+Students will use character traits that help strengthen themselves and the world: honesty, gratitude, generosity, kindness & humility.
 The overall program helps encourage student participation in Lion’s Leap and therefore, collect more pledges!

 Why are students expected to make a personal donation to Lion’s Leap?